The Friendship Group.

 The year closes with a Spring Tea on the first Wednesday in May and reopens on the first Wednesday in September.
 A Christmas Party on the first Wednesday in December is another highlight.
 The Church Benevolent Fund provides the gifts and the committee assists in the distribution of these to many members of the congregation who are in Nursing Homes or who are not able to get about as they used to.

 Our present committee includes Shirley Bristow who is assisted by Emily McGivern as Secretary.
-Mr Bertie Tew is Treasurer and the Chairperson is Mr Derek Cunningham.
+Muriel Brown is Treasurer and the Chairperson is Mr Derek Cunningham.
 Margaret Cummingham is the Catering Secretary and Marta Kennedy is responsible for transport.